 There are a handful of dining options at Santa Ana Star Casino and Hotel.
-As of 2019, there is a steakhouse, a Mexican restaurant, a sports bar/restaurant and a few other small bars.
+There is a steakhouse, a Mexican restaurant, a sports bar/restaurant and a few other small bars.
 As noted earlier, if you order alcohol, it must be consumed within these bars and restaurants and cannot be taken onto the gaming floor itself.

 The food quality and prices alike are very reasonable.
 We made brief stops at all of the bars and restaurants and always felt like we received a fair deal.
 Alcoholic drinks cannot be comped at Santa Ana Star, but if you talk to the players club and/or a casino host, you may be able to receive a food comp, provided you play casino games as well.

 The hotel is not terribly large, sitting at just over 200 total rooms.
 With that said, it is very clean and modern, having been added to the casino many years after it was originally opened.